Johnson Controls explores auto electronics unit sale

-NEW YORK Johnson Controls Inc (JCI.N) is exploring a potential sale of its automotive electronics unit, but has no intention of selling its automotive interiors business, the company said on Wednesday.
+NEW YORK Johnson Controls Inc (JCI.N) is exploring a potential sale of its automotive electronics business, but has no "current intention" to sell its automotive interiors unit, the company said on Wednesday.

 Three people familiar with the matter told Reuters earlier on Wednesday that the diversified conglomerate was looking to sell its automotive interiors division.